sesolabor/seso-interview-prep-v2/README.md

    ```
    $ npm run db:init
    ```
-   Note: if you see *"error : database "seso" does not exist"*, it may be due to another previous Postgres instance is running on port 5432.
-Stop your running containers from above and then see if any processes are listed when you run:
+   Note: if you see 'error : database "seso" does not exist', it may be due to an existing Postgres process running on port 5432.
+To fix this, stop your running containers and then see if any processes are listed when you run:
    ```
-   sudo lsof -i :5432
+   $ sudo lsof -i :5432
    ```
    If so, remove them (`brew services stop postgresql` or `kill -9 <PID>`) and then run the migration again